partagexyz/1000fans/README.md

 - **Music Catalog**: Styled like a Spotify playlist, displaying tracks with artist names, song titles, and icons.
 - **Video Catalog**: Mimics a YouTube channel interface with video previews, sortable by various filters for user convenience.
 - **Event Catalog**: Features a calendar view and a carousel of upcoming events.
 Clicking an event card leads to a ticket purchase.

+#### Smart Contract features: 1000 Fans Token Minter
+A smart contract to mint, transfer and check ownership of 1000 fans tokens (from fan000 to fan999).
+Any token holder can offer their token for sale.
+Any near wallet owner can buy tokens.

 #### Development Goals:
 - **Security**: Ensuring that all transactions and content access are secure and only accessible to token holders.